khairulhasanmd/OpenBBTerminal/website/content/sdk/guides/intros/portfolio/index.md

 1. Download the Excel file that can be used as a template [here](https://www.dropbox.com/s/03wjjf1lfkqjmtn/holdings_example.xlsx?dl=0).
 2. Move the file inside the `portfolio/holdings` folder within the [OpenBBUserData](https://docs.openbb.co/terminal/guides/advanced/data) folder and, optionally, adjust the name to your liking.
 3. Open the Excel file and remove, edit or add to the values as you desire (e.g. your own orders).
 This is the default template that is also loaded in with `load --example`.
-4. Open up the OpenBB Terminal, go to `portfolio` and type `load --file`.
+4. Open up the Finance Analysis, go to `portfolio` and type `load --file`.
 Your Excel file should then be one of the options.
 :::

 Note that the Excel sheet requires the following columns: